vdabravolski/detectron2-sagemaker/README.md

 This repository implements port of latest [Detectron2](https://github.com/facebookresearch/detectron2/) ("D2") to [Amazon Sagemaker](https://aws.amazon.com/sagemaker/).
 Scope includes:
 - [x] train Detectron2 models on COCO2017 using Sagemaker distributed training;
 - [x] deploy trained D2 model on Sagemaker Inference endpoint.
+- [x] finetune D2 model on custom dataset using Sagemaker distributed training and hosting.

 ## Containers
 Amazon Sagemaker uses docker containers both for training and inference:
 - `Dockerfile` is training container, sources from `container_training` directory will be added at training time;
 - `Dockerfile.serving` is serving container, `container_serving` directory will added at inference time.
+- 'Dockerfile.dronetraining' is a custom training container for custom dataset.

 **Note**: by default training container compiles Detectron2 for Volta architecture (Tesla V100 GPUs).
 If you'd like to run training on other GPU architectures, consider updating this [environment variable](https://github.com/vdabravolski/detectron2-sagemaker/blob/e6252211b819815962207d1a61d5675d213e0f25/Dockerfile#L21).
 Here is an example on how to compile Detectron2 for all supported architectures: